Manchester Army reservists commemorate Victoria Cross holder

 Despite being told that the road was impassable, his was the only vehicle to make it through to the wounded.

-Masters drove through heavy machine gun fire and was forced to clear debris off the road while being bombed by an aeroplane.
+Masters drove through heavy machine gun fire and was forced to clear debris off the road while being bombed by a plane.

 He made repeated journeys across no man’s land bringing back approximately 200 injured soldiers.